MCSLAB-ZAGREB/course-OPM26/README.md

 This repository contains Jupyter notebooks, Python code, exercises, and supporting materials for the course.
 The goal is to make all computational examples reproducible on Windows, macOS, and Linux.

+## Course structure

+The course is organized into three connected parts:

+1. **Computational discrete mathematics**
+   - enumeration of finite sets and combinatorial objects
+   - generation of subsets, functions, permutations, and partitions
+   - explicit computer construction of mathematical structures

+2. **Mathematical modelling and numerical simulation**
+   - function approximation
+   - weak formulation of boundary value problems
+   - finite element discretization
+   - implementation of the finite element method for the Poisson problem and the heat equation

+3. **Probability, Monte Carlo methods, and Markov chains**
+   - introduction to Monte Carlo simulation
+   - Markov chains and transition matrices
+   - classification of states
+   - limiting and stationary distributions
+   - simulation of stochastic processes

 ## Requirements

 Before using this repository, install: